Antony Augoustakis, Professor, The Department of the Classics and Medieval Studies

-Antony Augoustakis is Associate Professor of Classics, Medieval Studies, Comparative and World Literatures, and the Center for Translation Studies.
+Antony Augoustakis is Professor of Classics, Medieval Studies, Comparative and World Literatures, and the Center for Translation Studies.
 His research interests include Latin imperial epic, Roman comedy and historiography, women in antiquity, and gender theory.
 He is the author of Motherhood and the Other: Fashioning Female Power in Flavian Epic (Oxford University Press, Oxford Readings in Classical Literature and Gender Theory, 2010) and Plautus’ Mercator (Bryn Mawr Latin Commentaries, 2009).
 He is the editor of Ritual and Religion in Flavian Epic (Oxford University Press, 2013), Blackwell Companion to Terence (co-editor with Ariana Traill; Wiley/Blackwell, 2013), Brill Companion to Silius Italicus (Leiden, 2009), and Statius’s Silvae and the Poetics of Intimacy (guest editor with Carole Newlands for Arethusa 40 (2007)).
 Current projects include a commentary on Statius’ Thebaid Book 8 (under contract, Oxford University Press) and the Oxford Readings in Flavian Epic (with Helen Lovatt, projected for 2013).
 He is also the Secretary-Treasurer of the Women’s Classical Caucus.

 Zong-qi Cai, Professor, East Asian Languages and Cultures